slm17/slm17/README.md

 My name **Sulaiman**.

 I am an **Informatics Engineering** Student at Bina Darma University.
-I am very grateful to be a Student in the Program of **Bangkit Academy Led By Google, Tokopedia, Gojek & Traveloka**, Mobile Development learning path in February 2021 - July 2021.
+I am very grateful to be a Student in the Program of **Bangkit Academy Led By Google, Tokopedia, Gojek & Traveloka**, Mobile Development learning path on February 2021 - July 2021.
-And Independent Study Certified **MBKM** programs, **Machine Learning and Web Front-end Developers** learning path at  **Dicoding Academy** batch 1.
+Independent Study Certified **MBKM** programs, **Machine Learning and Web Front-end Developers** learning path at  **Dicoding Academy** Batch 1 on Aug 2021 - Jan 2022.

 <p align="left">
 <a href="https://github.com/gilangadhan">